-In support of the mission and values of the St. Francis Medical Center, the School of Radiologic Technology seeks to provide comprehensive quality radiologic technology education in an effort to graduate competent and compassionate radiographers.
-The graduates will be able to provide excellent patient care and radiographer services to the communities in which they serve.
+In support of the mission and values of Saint Francis Medical Center, The School of Radiologic Technology seeks to provide comprehensive quality radiologic technology education in an effort to graduate competent and compassionate radiographers who will provide excellent patient care and radiographer services to the communities in which they serve.

 Upon successful completion of the program the graduate will be able to:

-- Demonstrate knowledge of radiation protection principles to provide a safe medical imaging environment.
+- The graduate/student will demonstrate knowledge of radiation protection principles to provide a safe medical imaging environment.

-- Support the ASRT Code of Ethics and participate in professional activities to ensure continued education development and growth.
+- The student/graduate will demonstrate knowledge of the ASRT Code of Ethics and professional activities necessary to ensure continued educational development and growth.

-- Apply effective communication, problem-solving and critical thinking as a member of the healthcare team.
+- The graduate/student will apply effective problem-solving and critical thinking skills as a member of the healthcare team.

 Theresa Levitsky, MA, RT